 The phasing out of traditional mechanical control systems to ones that are electronically controlled was explored first within the aerospace industry as part of fly-by-wire technology.
 Control systems for steering, throttle, and brakes became entirely electrical, removing the use of mechanical components such as cables and rods.
 Aviation engineers found that removing these bulky mechanical components and using electronic systems instead greatly improved reliability and were also more compact.
 Until now, the automotive industry has only adopted this method of electronically controlled systems in throttle-by-wire technology.

 In the automotive industry, there are three types of brake-by-wire solutions that are advancing braking systems - electro-hydraulic, fully electric, and the third being a combination of the two.
 The electro-hydraulic system removes the need for a brakebooster.
 It uses sensors and actuators to measure the amount of pressure applied to the pedal by the driver, transferring this force to all brakes from the master cylinder using hydraulic fluid and slave cylinders.
 With the use of control units and powerful actuators, the pressure exerted to the brakes can be much higher than in a traditional hydraulic braking system (2000 psi vs 800 psi).
 This technology was used on some production vehicles by Mercedes-Benz within their Sensotronic Braking Control (SBC) system.
 SBC however, was short-lived, it was only manufactured for 4 years within their mainstream vehicles e.g. E-Class (211) 2002-06.
-This was due to issues with the fail-safe (increased stopping distance and pedal effort without the brake booster assistance) and the fact that the hydro-electric control unit was an expensive serviceable item (replaced after a predetermined number of brake activations were carried out), costing close to £1,000 just for the component!
+This was due to issues with the fail-safe (increased stopping distance and pedal effort without the brake booster assistance) and the fact that the hydro-electric control unit was an expensive serviceable item, replaced after a predetermined number of brake activations were carried out.

 Mercedes-Benz SBC hydro-electric control unit